carbon-design-system/design-system-website/src/content/getting-started/developers/developers.md

 #### Namespacing

-Carbon components are built to be included individually and not clobber global styles - all `class` attributes are prefixed by the `bx--` moniker.
+Carbon Components are built to be included individually and not clobber global styles - all `class` attributes are prefixed by the `bx--` moniker.

 ## Javascript

 ### Using a module bundler: recommended

 Using a module bundler will bring in only the component code your application needs, created an optimized build for production.
-Carbon components ships with a `umd` build for each component, as well as an `js:next` build for use with webpack 2 or rollup.
+Carbon Components ships with a `umd` build for each component, as well as an `js:next` build for use with webpack 2 or rollup.
 After you've installed the components through `npm`, there are a few ways to initialize the component.

 #### Initialize all instances of a component using a module bundler